leycec/fsnrnue/README.md

 * The `"warn: OpenVR: Failed to locate module"` line is safely ignorable.
 That just means you don't have a virtual reality (VR) headset connected, which is fine.
 VR's nice and all, but that's not really what we're going for here.
-* The `"info: Required Vulkan extension VK_KHR_surface not supported"` line is where your troubles start. **Your [Vulkan][vulkan] installation is broken.**
-  That's bad, because it means you won't be able to run any GPU-accelerated [Vulkan][vulkan] games.
-Thankfully, *Fate/stay night* is so old that it runs on decades-old potato PCs manufactured by RadioShack and doesn't really benefit from GPU acceleration at all.
+* The `"info: Required Vulkan extension VK_KHR_surface not supported"` and `"warn:  DXVK: No adapters found.
+Please check your device filter settings and Vulkan setup."` lines are where your troubles start. **Your [Vulkan][vulkan] and/or [DXVK][DXVK] installation is broken.** That's bad, because it means you won't be able to run any GPU-accelerated [Vulkan][vulkan] games.
+Thankfully, *Fate/stay night* is so old that it runs on decades-old potato PCs manufactured by RadioShack; it doesn't really benefit from GPU acceleration.
+Still, your system has an unresolved "oh shit" issue that will needlessly complicate your life until you finally fix it.

 You have two options here: